tdriley/webext-sync/README.md

 })
 ```

-Popup, options or content scripts, can then be set up to store and receive changes:
+Popup, options or content scripts can then be set up to store and receive changes:

 ```javascript
 // popup.js